pa11y/pa11y-webservice-client-node/README.md

 There are many ways to contribute to Pa11y Webservice Node.js Client, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.

 If you're ready to contribute some code, you'll need to clone the repo locally and run `npm install`.
-You'll also need [Grunt][grunt] to be installed globally in order to run tests, you can do this with `npm install -g grunt-cli`.

 Now you'll be able to run the following commands:

 ```sh
 grunt       # Run the lint and test tasks together